-Gerald Ford Fast Facts
+Gerald Ford Fast Facts | CNN

 September 22, 1975 - In San Francisco, Sara Jane Moore attempts to assassinate Ford, but a bystander diverts the shot.

-August 1976 - Narrowly wins Republican nomination for president over Ronald Reagan.
+August 1976 - Narrowly wins the Republican nomination for president over Ronald Reagan.

 November 1, 1976 - Jimmy Carter defeats Ford in the presidential election.